Health Care Reform and Vision Benefits: Bringing The Facts Into Focus

-When it comes to health care reform, most people’s minds first jump to medical benefits, and that makes sense considering the Affordable Care Act (ACA) will have the biggest impact on that area of health care.
-However, the new legislation will trigger some changes in ancillary benefits, such as vision, as well.
-And whether you have glasses, contacts or 20/20 vision, the ACA will require changes in vision coverage policies that may impact your family.
+When it comes to health care reform, most people’s minds first jump to medical benefits.
+After all, the Affordable Care Act (ACA) will have the biggest impact on that area of health care.
+However, the new legislation will also trigger some changes in ancillary benefits, such as vision.
+Whether you have glasses, contacts or 20/20 vision, the Affordable Care Act changed the requirements of vision coverage policies that may impact your family.

 With that in mind, we’re focusing the wide lens of health care reform to give you a clear picture of the future of vision benefits: